-Table 5-6 shows generation capacity changes since the implementation of the Reliability Pricing Model through the 2017/2018 Delivery Year.
-The 19,726.8 MW increase was the result of new generation capacity resources (23,479.1 MW), reactivated generation capacity resources (971.0 MW), uprates (6,431.6 MW), integration of external zones (18,109.0 MW), a net increase in capacity imports (3,545.5 MW), a net decrease in capacity exports (2,519.2 MW), offset by deactivations (31,959.6 MW) and derates (3,369.0 MW).
+Table 5-6 shows generation capacity changes since the implementation of the Reliability Pricing Model through the 2018/2019 Delivery Year.
+The 21,718.6 MW increase was the result of new generation capacity resources (29,002.4 MW), reactivated generation capacity resources (1,349.5 MW), uprates (6,507.3 MW), integration of external zones (21,802.5 MW), a net increase in capacity imports (183.0 MW), a net decrease in capacity exports (2,306.5 MW), offset by deactivations (36,104.0 MW) and derates (3,328.6 MW).

-Table 5-7 shows the calculated RPM reserve margin and reserve in excess of the defined installed reserve margin (IRM) for June 1, 2016, through June 1, 2021, and accounts for cleared capacity, replacement capacity, and deficiency MW for all auctions held and the final peak load forecast for the given delivery year.
+Table 5-7 shows the calculated RPM reserve margin and reserve in excess of the defined installed reserve margin (IRM) for June 1, 2016, through June 1, 2021, and accounts for cleared capacity, replacement capacity, and deficiency MW for all auctions held and the most recent peak load forecast for each delivery year.
 The completion of the replacement process using cleared buy bids from RPM incremental auctions includes two transactions.
 The first step is for the entity to submit and clear a buy bid in an RPM incremental auction.
 The next step is for the entity to complete a separate replacement transaction using the cleared buy bid capacity.
-The calculated reserve margins for June 1, 2019, and June 1, 2020, do not account for cleared buy bids that have not been used in replacement capacity transactions.
 Without an approved early replacement transaction requested for defined physical reasons, replacement capacity transactions can be completed only after the EFORds for the delivery year are finalized, on November 30 in the year prior to the delivery year, but before the start of the delivery day.
+The calculated reserve margins for June 1, 2020, and June 1, 2021, do not account for cleared buy bids that have not been used in replacement capacity transactions.
+The projected reserve margins for June 1, 2020, and June 1, 2021, account for projected replacement capacity using cleared buy bids by applying the rate at which historical buy bids have been used.